IBM-Bluemix-Docs/sap-netweaver/sap-determine-configuration.md

   * Central system, which is a single-host installation (two-tier)
   * Distributed system, which is a multi-host installation (three-tier)

 The options influence your server choice.
-You might want to distrubute your workload to different servers or keep the workload on one server for simplicity.
+You might want to distribute your workload to different servers or keep the workload on one server for simplicity.
 See [Setting up your infrastructure](/docs/infrastructure/sap-netweaver/sap-setting-up-infrastructure.html#set_up_infrastructure) for step-by-step guidance on how deploy your server.

 ## Storage configuration
 {: #storage_config}